 Enlightened Princesses: Caroline, Augusta, Charlotte, and the Shaping of the Modern World

 Through their wide-ranging intellectual, social, and political interests, Caroline, Augusta, and Charlotte helped to shape court culture and the age in which they lived, and would leave a lasting legacy.
 They encouraged the greatest philosophers, scientists, artists, and architects of the day; and they brought art, music, dance, enlightened conversation, and experimentation into the palaces and royal gardens, and supported industry, trade, and imperial ambition.
-The exhibition includes many important works of art and manufacture, which belonged to these women and their families, or were commissioned by them.
-Works by Hans Holbein, William Kent, Allan Ramsay, Sir Joshua Reynolds, George Stubbs, Thomas Gainsborough, Johan Zoffany, and many more are on display.
-It also features a new work by the artist Yinka Shonibare MBE (RA) (b.
-1962) specifically for this exhibition.
+The exhibition included many important works of art and manufacture that belonged to these women and their families, or were commissioned by them.
+Works by Hans Holbein, William Kent, Allan Ramsay, Sir Joshua Reynolds, George Stubbs, Thomas Gainsborough, Johan Zoffany, and many more were on display.
+The artist Yinka Shonibare MBE (RA) (b.
+1962) also created a sculpture, Mrs Pinckney and the Emancipated Birds of South Carolina (2017), specifically for this exhibition.

-Enlightened Princesses: Caroline, Augusta, Charlotte, and the Shaping of the Modern World is a collaboration between Historic Royal Palaces and the Yale Center for British Art.
-Following its showing in New Haven, the exhibition will be on view at Kensington Palace from June 22 to November 12, 2017.
-The lead curator is Joanna Marschner, Senior Curator at Historic Royal Palaces, assisted by Samantha Howard, Curatorial Assistant.
-The organizing curator at the Center is Amy Meyers, Director, who is assisted by Lisa Ford, Assistant Director of Research; Glenn Adamson, Senior Research Associate; and Tyler Griffith, Postdoctoral Research Associate.
+Enlightened Princesses: Caroline, Augusta, Charlotte, and the Shaping of the Modern World was a collaboration between Historic Royal Palaces and the Yale Center for British Art.
+The exhibition was also on view at Kensington Palace from June 22 to November 12, 2017.
+The lead curator was Joanna Marschner, Senior Curator at Historic Royal Palaces, assisted by Samantha Howard, Curatorial Assistant.
+The organizing curator at the Center was Amy Meyers, Director, who was assisted by Lisa Ford, Assistant Director of Research; Glenn Adamson, Senior Research Associate; and Tyler Griffith, Postdoctoral Research Associate.